DataDog/hiring-engineers/answers.md

 I got a NEW error (which was great!)
 ![Encode_Error](/imgs/encode_error.png)

 After reviewing the API docs more closely, I realized my mistake in configuring the tracer.
-The hostname takes an argument for the *hostname*.
+The hostname takes an argument for the *hostname* and the key *port* should be configured to the port number.
 After figuring out the hostname for the VM where the Datadog agent was running from, I corrected the line:

 */hiring-challenge/app.py*
 ```